 The immune system, which fights off viruses, bacteria and foreign tissue, turns and attacks the hair follicles stopping hair growth.

-Although there isn't one specific cause, but there are number of theories:
+Although there isn't one specific cause, there are number of theories:

 One in five people with the disease, have a family member who has had Alopecia Areata.
 And if the relation lost their first patch of hair before age 30, the risk to other family members is greater.

-Emotional Stress - This is thought to frequently trigger Alopecia Areata and its influence has long been underestimated by the medical professions.
+- This is thought to frequently trigger alopecia and its influence has long been underestimated by the medical professions.